June 3

 Using these scales, you can create riffs and solos that capture the dark, intense essence of metal.
 Experiment with these patterns and find the sound that suits your style!

 Explaining tempos for metal music can help you understand how different subgenres achieve their unique feels and intensity.
-Tempo, measured in beats per minute (BPM), plays a crucial role in defining the energy and aggression of a metal track.

 Common Tempos for Subgenres of Metal